 Algebraic thinking is one of the key concept domains within the K-5 common core math standards.
 Using a symbol to represent missing quantities is introduced as early as first grade.
-By third grade, students are asked to represent two step word problems using a letter for the unknown quantity.
+In 3rd grade math students are asked to represent two step word problems using a letter for the unknown quantity.
 A typical story problem might look like this:

 The candy store has 70 chocolate bars.
 28 chocolate bars were sold in the morning.
 The remaining chocolate bars were placed evenly into 2 packages.
 How many chocolate bars were in each package?